Skip to contents

 variable

-The variable to be corrected for drift effects.
-Must be one of "intensity", "norm_intensity", or "conc"
+The target variable for drift correction; options include "intensity", "norm_intensity", or "conc".

-QC types used for drift correction.
-Typically includes the study samples (SPL).
+QC types used for drift correction, typically including study samples (SPL).

-Apply to each batch separately if TRUE (the default), or across all batches if FALSE.
+Logical.
+Apply the correction to each batch separately (TRUE, default) or across all batches (FALSE).

 replace_previous

 Logical.
-Replace previous correction (TRUE), or adds on top of previous correction (FALSE).
-Default is TRUE.
+Replace existing correction (TRUE, default) or layer on top of it (FALSE).

 kernel_size